Broken Bone in An Accident

 The cast or brace allows limited or “controlled” movement of nearby joints.
 This treatment is desirable for some, but not all, fractures.

-Traction for a Broken Bone Caused by a Car Accident
+Traction for A Broken Bone

 Traction is usually used to align a bone or bones by a gentle, steady pulling action.

-External Fixation for a Broken Bone Caused by a Car Accident
+External Fixation for A Broken Bone

 In this type of operation, metal pins or screws are placed into the broken bone above and below the fracture site.
 The pins or screws are connected to a metal bar outside the skin.
 This device is a stabilizing frame that holds the bones in the proper position while they heal.

 In cases where the skin and other soft tissues around the fracture are badly damaged, an external fixator may be applied until surgery can be tolerated.

 Open Reduction and Internal Fixation for A Broken Bone